-The property was unoccupied and unfurnished but all floors were covered.
+The property was unoccupied and partly furnished.
+All floors were covered.
 Floor coverings restricted my inspection of flooring.

 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.